-- County home rule authority can be used only regarding local affairs and not state affairs (in the County Home Rule amendment). - Counties have no power to levy any tax unless expressly authorized by the lowa Code (in the County Home Rule Amendment). - Counties cannot regulate inside city limits in ways that conflict with the city's regulations (in the County Home Rule Amendment). - Counties cannot regulate in a manner that is "inconsistent" with state law, which means it must be "reconcilable" with state law (lowa Code §331.301(4)). - A county cannot set standards which are less stringent than state law (lowa Code §331.301(6)).
+- County home rule authority can be used only regarding local affairs and not state affairs (in the County Home Rule amendment). - Counties have no power to levy any tax unless expressly authorized by the Iowa Code (in the County Home Rule Amendment). - Counties cannot regulate inside city limits in ways that conflict with the city's regulations (in the County Home Rule Amendment). - Counties cannot regulate in a manner that is "inconsistent" with state law, which means it must be "reconcilable" with state law (lowa Code §331.301(4)). - A county cannot set standards which are less stringent than state law (Iowa Code §331.301(6)).

-In 2017, the Legislature added two new categories explicitly excluded from county legislative power:

-1) standards or requirements regarding the sale or marketing of consumer merchandise; and 2) terms or conditions of employment related to a minimum or living wage rate, employment leave, hiring practices, employment benefits, scheduling practices or other employment matters.
-(Iowa Code Section § 331.301(6)).
+In 2017, the Legislature added two new categories explicitly excluded from county legislative power: 1) standards or requirements regarding the sale or marketing of consumer merchandise; and 2) terms or conditions of employment related to a minimum or living wage rate, employment leave, hiring practices, employment benefits, scheduling practices or other employment matters. (lowa Code § 331.301(6), lowa Code § 331.304(12)).
+Other legislative changes in recent years have added to the list of specific prohibitions to county actions (for example, in 2020 lowa Code § 331.301(16) was repealed so that counties no longer had authority to regulate the use of consumer fireworks for public safety purposes).